Mohit00021/AWS-Cloud-Dev-Questions./README.md

 ### Cloud Formation: Conditions

-Answer: Create resources based on conditions, logical funtions to be used in Cloud formation conditions fn::AND/IF/EQUALS/OR/NOT. the shortform for these function looks like this "!Equals" this "!" here does not means Not so dont get confused! its a short form of "fn::"
+Answer: Create resources based on conditions, and logical functions to be used in Cloud formation conditions fn::AND/IF/EQUALS/OR/NOT. the short form for these functions looks like this "!Equals" this "!" here does not mean Not so don't get confused! it's a short form of "fn::"

 ```yaml
 Conditions:
     CreateProdResource: !Equals [!Ref EnvType, prod]
 ```

-### Instrinsic Functions in cloud formation
+### Intrinsic Functions in Cloud Formation

-Answer: If you read the above examples you already know a few instrinsic functions.. "!Ref" , "!Equals" "!FindInMap" there are many also cf has a fn::ForEach too! read this -> https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html
+Answer: If you read the above examples you already know a few intrinsic functions.. "!Ref" , "!Equals" "!FindInMap" there are many also cf has a fn::ForEach too! read this -> https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html